How to stay healthy in retirement

 Maintaining your social life doesn’t have to mean constant tea and cake - although once in a while definitely won’t hurt!
 Getting outside in the fresh air and exploring local landmarks, parks and National Trust places could be a great way to maintain your health, get those steps in and have a good old chat with a friend or family member.

 Read all about our 10 favourite in-bloom National Trust gardens that are fabulous to explore this summer.
-And if you’re interested in visiting National Trust properties or gardens, read on for the chance to be rewarded with an e-gift card worth £120 to spend at the National Trust.

 4. Engage your brain